 The use of a bandage helps conceal minor wounds.
 It can also make it recover more quickly if you wrap it up.
 Large bandages or gauze may be required for more severe injuries.

 It is possible to divert yourself once you have cleaned and wrapped your wound.
 Interact with your dog or offer them a treat to encourage them to be playful.
 But you have to be quite cautious when doing so.

 Licking too much can cause discomfort, which can lead to hot areas and infections in the long term.
 Because it causes wounds to licking can further hinder recovery, you may need to limit how much you allow your pet to lick.

 Nothing in a dog’s saliva can speed up wound healing.
 Few bacteria can survive in dog saliva.
 But the benefits are often limited to that point in the process.
 Licking doesn’t help them heal.
 It only keeps them clean to avoid infection.

-Is dog saliva harmful to skin?
+Is dog saliva harmful to the skin?

-Answer: Human skin that is in good condition is unlikely to be harmed by dog saliva.
-But skin that has been damaged or infected by dog saliva may experience irritation.
+Human skin in good condition is unlikely to be harmed by dog saliva.
+But skin damaged or infected by dog saliva may experience irritation.
 Your mucous membranes are most vulnerable when saliva comes into touch with them.